lucasbagge/bagge_blog/content/resume/resume.md

 #### Jr. Data Scientist & Data Manager, Blackwoodseven
 2020-present

-* I am responsiable for making the data ready for the models.
+* I am responsible for making the data ready for the models.
 This means making sure there is the right dimensions, updated data and correct mappings.
 The primary tools a `redash` and `python` for making data check and building script for data transformation.
 * The second path for me is building the models with a Baysiansk framework.
 Here we rely on `stan` and